The Community House

 People that know me may have heard me refer to them as "Jacquelyn and Jason".
 Those were their birth names, but after their adoption their names were changed to Kassidy Danielle and Jacob Patrick.
 I didn't know this until I contacted the family in November!

 Fraternal twins Jacquelyn Elizabeth and Jason Matthew Jr. were born to my mother and step-father in October 1996.
 I saw them at Beverly Hospital when they were just 3 days old (I was 13 at the time).
-For reasons I will not go into here, they went to foster care and were adopted about a year later.
+That was the first and only time I got to see them, and they were adopted about a year later.
+I had no information on their whereabouts or who their adoptive family was.
 I searched for many years to track them down but was unsuccessful.
 There wasn't a day that went by that I didn't think of them and wonder how they were.
 But somehow I knew, that I would see them again someday!
-A couple years ago, just by chance my grandmother met a couple people that could give us information on the twin's whereabouts.
+Then one day just by chance I came across some information that could lead me in the right direction on the twin's whereabouts.
 Using this limited info, I got on the Internet and did a ton of research to track down the adoptive family.
 After writing to them, they were very receptive and said I could meet them following their high school graduation!
 That day has finally come, and I couldn't have asked for a better outcome.

-Kassidy is beautiful, sweet, and very happy to spend time with me and my grandmother.
+Kassidy is beautiful, sweet, loving, and seemed happy to spend time with me and my grandmother.
 Jake has autism, and although he does not understand who I am, he definitely knew there was a connection.
-He warmed up to me and my grandmother very quickly, he's so adorable and endearing.
-I feel so blessed to be able to get to know them and be a part of their life.
+He warmed up to me and my grandmother very quickly, he's very endearing, curious and funny.
+I feel so lucky to be able to get to know them and be a part of their life.

 See more photo's from our reunion here!

 NSCC Arts in April Feature